NickelHub/Minecraft---Nick-s-Pack/modpack/config/railcraft/ores/readme.txt

-The files in this directory has to deleted to prevent Railcraft from generating ores!
+Files in this directory has to deleted to prevent Railcraft from generating ores!